hedyhli/dotfiles/README.md

 # dotfiles

-Welcome, these are for Ubuntu/Debian and/or WSL
+I mostly use these for Ubuntu/Debian and sometimes with WSL, but it should work for other Linux distros, feel free to pick and choose.
+Because the only OS specific thing (I think) is [this fish function](.config/fish/functions/apt-up.fish) which updates packages with apt.

 ### Basics
+- Manager: yadm
 - Shell: fish
 - Theme: Dracula
 - Email: aerc
 - Browser:
-   - Chrome :p
+   - Chrome :P
    - w3m
 - Gemini/Gopher browser: bombadillo
 - Editor: